 - Make sure two 9×13 glass baking dishes fit side-by-side in your oven, then preheat the oven to 350 degrees Fahrenheit.

 - Spray the two 9×13 glass baking dishes with cooking spray.

 - Roughly slice the spinach into a chiffonade.
 Given the volume, I find it easiest and fastest to do this by splitting the bag into two large piles and packing each one as small as possible before slicing thin strips off of the pile.

 - In a large mixing bowl, mix the spinach, eggs, and cheese using a fork.

-- In a small mixing bowl, mix the yogurt, flour, baking powder, and baking soda.
+- In a small mixing bowl, mix the yogurt, flour, baking powder, baking soda, and salt.
 It should get pretty fluffy.

-- Mix the yogurt mixture into the egg mixture until just combined (you should still see yogurt lumps throughout the egg mixture).
+- Whisk the yogurt mixture into the eggs (it’s ok if you still see yogurt lumps throughout the egg mixture).

 - (Optional) If you’re adding mushrooms or other veggies, layer them on the bottom of the baking dishes.
 If you have more than will fit, you canlayer the rest on top of the egg mixture after you pour it in.

 - Pour and evenly spread the egg mixture into the two baking dishes, aiming to keep the thickness roughly the same between the two dishes.